dsboger-zz/gnome-shell-extension-super-tab-launcher/README.md

 ## Notes

- - Super+Tab Launcher was tested with GNOME Shell 3.22 only
+ - Super+Tab Launcher was tested with GNOME Shell 3.22 and 3.24 only
  - It may (and probably will) interfere with other extensions that also modify Super+Tab (or Alt+Tab) switcher.
 This scenario was not tested yet.
 If you find an incompatibility that you would like to see fixed, please file a bug report!

 ## Installation